SarthakPatel24/carShairAssesment/README.md

 2. https://carshairassesment.herokuapp.com/api/vehicle/getMakesForManufacturerAndYear/mer/2014
 3. https://carshairassesment.herokuapp.com/api/vehicle/getDetailsFromVin/1FMFU18556LA24544

+## Explaination
+The "vehicle.routes.js" file maps all the routes to the apis that are created.
+The controller functions in the "vehicle.controller.js" are called from the routes file mentioned before.
+The controller functions also takes HTTP requests and returns HTTP responses whenever they are called.
+These functions inside the controller file calls the functions in the helper file named "vehicle.helper.js" which fetches the outputs from the NHSTA APIs.
+All of these functions can be reused whenever and wherever they are required again.

 ## Folder Structure
 The complete project is divided initially into three parts:
 1. node modules : contains all the necessary modules from npm to run the project.